GSTT-CSC/QMS-Template/README.md

 institutions, academic institutions and SME's in develop USEFUL and SAFE medical software by increasing access to clinical and regulatory expertise **_collaboratively_** across public private and regulatory space.

-- Share you auditor experiences without naming notified bodies or individual audits.
+- Share your auditor experiences without naming notified bodies or individual audits.
 - Share SaMD and AIaMD incidents without explicitly naming healthcare institutions or patients.
 - Reflect on types of SaMD/AIaMD products without explicitly naming them when suggesting improvement.
+- polite debate is encourage, and discussions will be fed back to the MHRA.

 ### Roadmap

-1. Implement MHRA guidance for AIaMD implemented in SOP's and templates
+1. Implement MHRA guidance for AIaMD in SOP's and templates
-2. Example repo with full technical documentation for a MONAI Application Package (MAP): a custom Docker container that works on common AI deployment platforms.
+2. Example repo with full technical documentation for a **[MONAI Application Package (MAP)](https://monai.io/deploy.html)**: a custom Docker container that works on common AI deployment platforms.
 3. Automation of trend analysis (CAPA resolution times, code review times, stakeholder engagement e.t.c.) through GitHub Actions
 4. Automation of ISO13485 / ISO62034 self-auditing through GitHub Actions
 5. Generation of audit reports for internal and external auditors